DestinySGit/dstnysmmns/README.md

 - 👋 Hi, I’m @dstnysmmns
-- 👀 I’m interested in loading my github with projects I've worked on in school and projects I've built on my own & of course stuffing my brain with knowledge
+- 👀 I’m interested in furthering my education in technology.
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m looking to collaborate on any Java based program to further my knowledge and understanding
 - 📫 How to reach me : dstny_smmns@yahoo.com :D